mckelvey/instagram-node-lib/README.md

 _The methods currently available are limited to those available for non-user-specific interaction (i.e. anything that does not require authentication and an access_token).
 Look for those in future releases._

 All of the methods below follow a similar pattern.
 Each accepts a single javascript object with the needed parameters to complete the API call.
 Required parameters are shown below; refer to [the API docs](http://instagram.com/developer/endpoints/) for the optional parameters.
+All parameters are passed through to the request, so use the exact terms that the API docs provide.

 In addition, the parameters object may include two functions, one of which will be executed at the conclusion of the request (i.e. `complete` and `error`).

     {
       name: 'blue',